duskwitness/duskwitness.github.io/_posts/2018-03-26-unity-vs-unreal.md

 ---

-> Unity vs Unreal - which game engine should I choose as a beginner?

-Just by reading your question, I know you have spent a lot of time into researching and pondering.
-It's time to stop.
+Just by the fact that you’re here reading this, I know you have spent a lot of time into researching and pondering.
+It’s time to stop.

 ---